Match No. 224 - Saturday, 13th May 1939

 Born 4th Mar 1914, Gradisca d'Isonzo.

 - Assist: Stanley Matthews.
 "Foni, under severe pressure, conceded a corner on the right.
 Matthews took the kick, and Olivieri, who appeared to be unsighted, was beaten by a header from Lawton."
-Tommy Lawton6th of 22 goals, 19'
+Tommy Lawton6th of 22 goals.
+Header from yards., 19'

 - Vic WoodleyChelsea, 17th of 19 caps